 Passenger traffic at the Boise Airport (BOI) was severely affected by the pandemic in 2020.
 Following a low point in April 2020, air traffic slowly grew back in 2020 and early 2021.
 By June 2021, traffic was nearly back to the June 2019 (pre-pandemic) figure, and July traffic exceeded the July 2019 figure.
-Since then, traffic has been similar to, or exceeded, prepandemic levels.
+Since then, traffic has been similar to, or exceeded, pre-pandemic levels.
 Travel has shifted somewhat to more leisure versus business activity, but recent signs suggest that more business travel is returning.
 Aided by new flights and a solid economy, a resumption of BOI's air traffic growth is anticipated.
-A graph showing BOI air passenger traffic for CYs 2020, 2021, and yearto-date 2022 is below.
+The following graph shows BOI air passenger traffic for CYs 2020, 2021, and year-to-date 2022.